pipe-cd/pipecd/docs/rfcs/0008-simplify-datastore.md

 Cons:

     - Downtime due to single point of failure.
-    - Performance on get since there is only one writer which handle all PipeCD components write requests.
+    - Performance on writing since there is only one writer which handles all PipeCD components write operations.
     - Have one more component which we need to handle ourself.

 #### <2> Using external service which controls locks (pessimistic locking)